MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 is likely going to cause UB](https://doc.rust-lang.org/nomicon/aliasing.html), but converting it to an immutable reference is slightly more likely be safe.

-Postfix edit: It's definitely not guaranteed to be safe
+Postfix edit: It's definitely not guaranteed to be safe (more on that below).

 ```rust
 fn proc_lseek(file: &kernel::bindings::file,